alyssadong2006/alydo/README.md

 ### Hi there, I'm Alyssa Dong 🤗

 ### I'm a Beginner Developer 🌱
-- ✍️Still Learning more about Python and Java
+- ✍️Still Learning more about Python, JavaScript, CSS, and HTML
 - 🎓Academics: High School Student
 - 💻Interests: In almost everything when it comes to coding and art
 - 💪Goals: To stay healthy and continue exploring more areas of coding